 I have lived in Mexico for 10 years and became a vegan after two.
-Although in popular touristic areas or big cities in Mexico finding vegan food has become quite easy, it can be challenging if you are exploring small towns where people don’t even know what the word vegan means.
+Although in popular touristic areas or big cities in Mexico, finding vegan food has become relatively easy, it can be challenging if you are exploring small towns where people don’t even know what the word vegan means.

 It needs to be pointed out that Mexican cuisine is part of their culture.
-Although culture is changing and there is more awareness about healthy living meaning more Mexicans are embracing a vegan lifestyle, the basic culture and beliefs are still strong and alive – and meat is very much part of it.
-It noticed that when asking a waiter in a restaurant if they had anything without meat, I was offered chicken.
-That tells you all.
+Although culture is changing and there is more awareness about healthy living, meaning more Mexicans are embracing a vegan lifestyle, the primary culture and beliefs are still strong and alive – and meat is very much part of it.
+I noticed that I was offered chicken when asking a restaurant waiter if they had anything without meat…

 On the other hand, markets are full of fresh vegetables and tropical fruits, nuts and dried cereals, and lots of spices to cook yourself a fabulous meal.
 That’s why I always try to stay in apartments versus hotels.

-Delicious vegan dishes made with vegan cheese and vegetables cooked in the most creative ways.
-Vegan restaurants are indeed special in Mexico, and the owners, who are normally the chefs as well, put their heart and soul into their restaurant and their dishes.
+Delicious vegan dishes are made with vegan cheese and vegetables cooked in the most creative ways.
+Vegan restaurants are indeed special in Mexico, and the owners, who are usually the chefs, put their heart and soul into their restaurant and dishes.
 They are more than restaurants – they are the present trendsetters for a cleaner future.
 Let’s hope we’ll have more of them.

 Best – BERLIN, Germany